Zhang Shuxian

 Zhang Shuxian (张殊贤; Zhāng Shūxián; born 2 January 2000) is a Chinese badminton player.
+She is a prominent Chinese women's doubles specialist who notably securing a bronze medal at the 2023 BWF World Championships and contributing to China's victories at the 2023 and 2025 Sudirman Cup as well at the 2024 Uber Cup.
+Beyond her success in team events, Zhang has consistently performed at the highest level of the BWF World Tour, reached a career-high world ranking of No. 2 in May 2023 alongside her partner, Zheng Yu.

 Career

 Early career

 Zhang attended Luzhou Zilu Road School.
 Later, she was recommended by the city sports school to enter the Sichuan badminton team training, and was transferred to the Sichuan team as an official member in 2016, and was selected for the Chinese national youth team in the same year.
 In July 2017, Zhang represented China for the first time in the international competition at the 2017 Asian Junior Championships and reached the quarter-finals of the women's doubles.
 She also participated at the World Junior Championships in 2017 and 2018, winning gold medals in the team event, and also bronze medals in the girls' (2017) and mixed doubles events (2018).

 2022

 Starting from 2022, Zhang partnered with Zheng Yu and finished as the runners-up at the All England Open, Malaysia Open and Singapore Open, before finally winning the Australian Open.
 As a result, the pair qualified for the year-end final.
 They reached the semi-finals before bowing out to compatriots Chen Qingchen and Jia Yifan.